MikroElektronika/mikrosdk_click_v2/clicks/rmstodc2/README.md

 ## Example Description

-> This example demonstrates the use of the RMS to DC 2 click board by measuring the RMS voltage of the input signal.
+> This example demonstrates the use of the RMS to DC 2 Click board by measuring the RMS voltage of the input signal.

 **The demo application is composed of two sections :**